eldada/terraform-examples/6.artifactory-aws-install/README.md

 1. The AWS VPC
 2. RDS (PostgreSQL) as the database
 2. S3 as the object storage
-3. EKS as the Kubernetes cluster running Artifactory
+3. EKS as the Kubernetes cluster for running Artifactory

 The resources are split between individual files for easy and clear separation.